codeonlyjs/website/content/guide/index.md

 ## Single File Components

-One of the nicest things about developing CodeOnly components is that everything is contained in one regular `.js` file.
+One of the nicest things about developing CodeOnly components is that everything about a component can be contained in one regular `.js` file.

 Notice in the above example that the logic, DOM template and CSS styles are all declared together in the one place.